The Infinite-message Limit of Two-terminal Interactive Source Coding: Abstract

 \section{Abstract}

-A two-terminal interactive function computation problem with alternating messages is studied within the framework of distributed block source coding theory.
-For any arbitrary fixed number of messages, a single-letter characterization of the sum-rate-distortion function was provided in previous work using traditional information-theoretic techniques.
-This, however, does not directly lead to a satisfactory characterization of the infinite-message limit, which is a new, unexplored dimension for asymptotic-analysis in distributed block source coding involving potentially infinitesimal-rate messages.
-This paper introduces a new convex-geometric approach to provide a blocklength-free single-letter characterization of the infinite-message sum-rate-distortion function as a functional of the joint source pmf and distortion levels.
-This characterization is not obtained by taking a limit as the number of messages goes to infinity.
-Instead, it is in terms of the least element of a family of partially-ordered marginal-perturbations-concave functionals defined by the coupled per-sample distortion criteria.
-For computing the Boolean AND function of two independent Bernoulli sources at one and both terminals, with zero Hamming distortion, the respective infinite-message minimum sum-rates are characterized in closed analytic form.
-These sum-rates are achievable using infinitely many infinitesimal-rate messages.
-The convex-geometric functional viewpoint also suggests an iterative algorithm for evaluating any sum-rate-distortion function, including, as a special case, the Wyner-Ziv rate-distortion function.
+A two-terminal interactive function computation problem with alternating messages is studied within the framework of distributed block source coding theory. {For any finite number of messages, a single-letter characterization of the sum-rate-distortion function was established in previous works} using {standard} information-theoretic techniques.
+This, however, does not {provide} a satisfactory characterization of the infinite-message limit, which is a new, unexplored dimension for asymptotic-analysis in distributed block source coding involving potentially {an infinite number of} infinitesimal-rate messages.
+In this paper, the infinite-message sum-rate-distortion function, viewed as a functional of the joint source pmf and the distortion levels, is characterized as the least element of a partially ordered family of functionals having certain convex-geometric properties.
+The new characterization {does not involve evaluating the infinite-message limit of a finite-message sum-rate-distortion expression.} This characterization leads to a family of lower bounds for the infinite-message sum-rate-distortion expression and a simple criterion to test the optimality of any achievable infinite-message sum-rate-distortion expression.
+For computing the {samplewise} Boolean AND function of two {physically separated} independent Bernoulli sources {with zero Hamming distortion at one or both terminals}, the respective infinite-message minimum sum-rates are characterized in closed analytic form.
+These sum-rates are {shown to be} achievable using infinitely many infinitesimal-rate messages.
+The {new convex-geometric characterization is used to develop} an iterative algorithm for evaluating any {finite-message} sum-rate-distortion function. {It is also used to} construct the {first} examples which {demonstrate} that {for lossy source reproduction}, {two messages can} strictly improve the one-message Wyner-Ziv rate-distortion function {settling an unresolved question from a 1985 paper}. {It is shown that} a {single} backward message {of} arbitrarily small rate can lead to an arbitrarily large gain {in the sum-rate}.